Wednesday, July 3, 2024

 In the old Omani Fort

 But that didn't mean we didn't talk to shop owners.
 The custom and culture of the people is to take the time to meet and greet everyone you pass on the street, and everyone we met was open and friendly - especially if you took the time to speak Kiswahili.
 With my 3-ish months of Duolingo, I was in no way proficient in the language, but I was gradually learning some vocabulary and basic grammar.
 To a one, every waiter or waitress, hotel worker, and shopkeeper was patient and even eager to chat and listen to my muddled attempts at conversation.
-In the souvenir stalls inside the Omani Fort (on Old Town's waterfront), I practiced reading the carved wooden signs with the shopkeeper, who quizzed me on Kiswahili vocabulary and taught me new vocabulary.
+In the souvenir stalls inside the Omani Fort (on Old Town's waterfront), I practiced reading the carved wooden signs with the shopkeeper, who quizzed me on Kiswahili vocabulary and taught me new words.

 To me, this willingness to converse is a reflection of the importance that Zanzibaris place on community.
 Every individual is valued - Rashid explained how even people with disabilities are treated with kindness and grace - to the extent that schools with limited resources will still have a braille schoolbook, even if there aren't enough regular textbooks to go around.
 Every person is valued - just as it should be.